 The ISB supports Technical and Working groups for the purpose of advancing knowledge in specialized areas within the field of biomechanics.
-Following are the current Technical and Working groups:
+Following are the current groups:

 3-D Analysis of Human Movement

 Seed Working group